 Read this next

-This route-length guide works best alongside the practical articles that show why some Namibia plans feel rushed, more expensive than expected, or harder than the map suggests.
+This trip-length guide works best with the concrete 14-day route article and the practical pieces that show why some Namibia plans feel rushed on the ground.

 Routes